daos-stack/daos/src/control/security/README.md

 second, it protects the channel between DAOS servers, and finally, it provides signing functionality for data transfers between the server and compute nodes.

-DAOS provides a script and openssh configuration files for generating the various certificates needed by a DAOS installation.
+DAOS provides a script and openssl configuration files for generating the various certificates needed by a DAOS installation.
 The script will craft a CA root certificate using the various configuration files found [in the DAOS source tree](/utils/certs).